h2oai/steam/demo/README.md

 - Deploying the model using Steam
 - Making predictions using the Steam Prediction Service

-During this demo, four terminal windows will remain open for the Steam, Scoring, H2O, and postgres services.
-A fifth terminal window will be used to run H2O commands in the Python or R example.

-Finally, these steps were created using H2O version 3.10.0.3, and that version resides in a Downloads folder.
+These steps were created using H2O version 3.10.0.7, and that version resides in a Downloads folder.
 Wherever used, this version number and path should be adjusted to match your version and path.

 <a name="installation"></a>
 # Installation and Setup